-17.2 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:

-- content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying.
+- 17.2 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - Content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, fake news, racist or radical and extremist views. - Contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and

+• Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying.

-Where children are being asked to learn online at home the DfE has provided advice to support schools and colleges to do so safely: Safeguarding in schools, colleges, and other providers
+Where children are being asked to learn online at home the DfE has provided advice to support schools and colleges to do so safely:

-Safeguarding and remote education
+Safeguarding in schools, colleges, and other providers Safeguarding and remote education

-17.3 When students use the Academy network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many students can access the internet using their own personal devices data plan, which unfortunately we have no control over.

-17.4 To minimise inappropriate use, we implement a range of different proactive and reactive measures both on Academy systems and in the curriculum.
+- 17.3 Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Trust Board will do all that they reasonably can to limit children's exposure to the above risks from the Academy's IT system.
+As part of this process, our Trust Board ensures our Academy has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+They ensure that our leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
+Our Trust Board is committed to consider the age range of our children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks. - 17.4 Many students can access the internet using their own personal devices data plan, which unfortunately we have no control over. - 17.5 To minimise inappropriate use, we implement a range of different proactive and reactive measures both on Academy systems and in the curriculum.
 Both the ICT and PDP curriculum contain information and resources for online safety and the dangers/risks of accessing or posting inappropriate content online.
 We also have a system in place which both screen captures and key logs on all devices on site, any captures of inappropriate use are reviewed by the Leadership Team and IT Services Coordinator, appropriate sanctions are actioned dependant on the issue.
 This may be educating the user or parental contact.
 Assemblies are also programmed throughout the Academic year to raise further awareness.
-Regular safeguarding briefings are sent out by the DSL which where necessary incorporated updated information.

-17.5 The Academy website has a large range of resources available for parents, we also invite parents to attend sessions on site either with ourselves or third-party agencies to further promote good practice.
+Regular safeguarding briefings are sent out by the DSL which where necessary incorporated updated information. - 17.6 We are in regular contact with parents/carers.
+These communications are used to reinforce the importance of children being safe online.
+We hope parents and carers find it helpful to understand what systems we use to filter and monitor online use.
+It is especially important for parents/carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school (if anyone) their child is going to be interacting with online.